-I am a writer originally from Chicago, and currently living in Las Vegas, Nevada.
+I am a writer originally from Chicago and currently living in Las Vegas, Nevada.
+I work as a professor in the UNLV Honors College, and as a spiritual guidance counselor at Grow With Soul.
 I’ve lived in quite a few places on the globe–and in no shortage of atmospheres in my mind.
 My work is very much a reflection of the state of being I adopt while exploring a particular space.
 When I’m finished composing a piece, I also abandon the person I became while I was creating it.
 There are many of me out there.
 We never meet.

 People ask writers where they gather the materials used to create a story.
 The fragments I assemble into narratives and poems are pieces of my many pasts, richly lived and sometimes accurately remembered.

 Themes of home, memory, loss of the Mother, movement and exile run throughout my work—as do feelings embraced through communion with lovers, crude survival experiences, ‘waking-up’, and the beautiful, difficult, miraculous experience of being a human being.

 If there was a need to name the school of soulful, alternative artists I see emerging in the West, I would call us, as humbly as possible, Transformationists.
 We are here to help dissolve the old world and usher in a new golden age.
 Our insatiable desire for progression & truth are what sets us apart.

 With any luck, a well-written book by a Transformationist calls the real condition of a reader’s perception into question.
 The function of such art is not mere representation, but rather transfiguration of the reader—and consequently, the world.